syahrizaldev/syahrizaldev/README.md

 # Hello Everyone...

 My name is Syahrizal, a Web **Designer and Developer** based in Indonesia who specializes mostly in **Front-End Development** with more than five years of experience.
-I am very enthusiastic about **design and building responsive, interactive, and user-friendly web applications** that work properly.
-I focused on writing accessible **HTML5, using modern CSS3 (including Sass), and writing clean JavaScript code**.
+I am very enthusiastic about **design and building responsive, interactive, and user-friendly website or web applications** that work properly.
+I focused on writing accessible **HTML5, using modern CSS3 (Including Sass, Flexbox, Grid), and writing clean JavaScript code**.

-Besides, I am also practicing some of the popular Front-End User Interface (UI) Kits like **Bootstrap, Material, and TailwindCSS** to supporting myself in developing some of my works.
-Now, I'm currently attempted to increase my Web Development skills by learning and practicing some powerful and useful technologies such as **Node, React, Vue, and MongoDB**.
+Besides, I am also learning and practicing some of the popular Front-End User Interface (UI) Kits like **Bootstrap, Materialize, and TailwindCSS** to supporting me in developing some of my works.
+Now, I'm currently attempted to increase my Web Development skills by learning and practicing some of powerful and useful technologies such as **Node, React, Vue, and MongoDB**.

 ### My Technologies: